haiwera-silk-cd/magento-devdocs/guides/v2.2/test/js/jasmine.md

 [`<magento_root_dir>/app/code/Magento/Ui/view/base/web/js/grid/columns/actions.js`]

-in its static representations generated in [Step 6] previously:
+in its static representations generated in [步骤6. previously:

 `<magento_root_dir>/pub/static/<area>/<theme>/<localisation>/Magento_Ui/js/columns/actions.js`.

-### Step 1.
+### 步骤1.
 Create a new file with name `<fileName>.test.js` in an appropriate module directory.

 For convenience, we can reflect the directory structure of a file to test.